davidmerfield/Blot-theme-engine/README.md

 // this happens asynchronously theme.load(function(err){...});

-// use the theme with express
+// route requests to theme
 app.use(theme.middleware);

-app.listen(...);
+// open the server to requests app.listen(...);
 ```